twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Font Log** – Shows the font log (this item is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy).
 * **Disable garbage collector** – Does not work.
 * **Increase Font Size** – Shows information about the font and size with two numerical strings.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
-Do other things to disable most icons in toolbars.
+Do other things to disable most icons.
 * **Font Tester Action** – This menu item is intended to change the action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program silently.
 In version 10.0 (2016-06-22) until 11.5.0.2430 (2018-12-05), the feature summons no action when selected and is located in the **Debug** menu.
 It may display a critical error which varies on closing, which contains an "OK" button.